Stalled Irish online gambling tax to be signed into law

 A spokeswoman for the finance department said it expects that operators would begin to pay the tax by the middle of this year.

-Paddy Power, Ireland's largest bookmaker, earns more than three quarters of its profit online and has said the tax would have cost it 8 million euros (5.8 million pounds) last year.
+Paddy Power, Ireland's largest bookmaker, earns more than three quarters of its profit online and has said the tax would have cost it 8 million euros ($8.8 million) last year.
 Its profit before tax for 2014 was 167 million euros.

 The company said this week that its effective tax rate would be pushed into the high teens from 13 percent.